An interview with our Managing Director

 Let's start with things that stand out for you in the past 12 months?

 Where do you start?
 There are so many worthy achievements from throughout the year and it's always hard to just pick out a couple.
 I am very proud of our work with the national award-winning Regional Road Safety Program which has been rolled out across almost 8,500 kilometres of our regional roads since 2020.
-These road improvements are recognised by locals as having had a noticeable positive impact in road safety.
+These road improvements are recognised by locals as having had a noticeable positive impact on road safety.

 The face of Main Roads is changing, and I mean that literally.
 We now have more than 130 development employees from engineering cadets through to apprentices and business trainees.
 This year, I was pleased to welcome one of our largest ever groups of new development employees to the organisation and I think all of us were very proud to be recognised nationally as one of the top graduate-employers for 2024.

-One of the things we at Main Roads, together with our Transport Portfolio partners remain focused on is the opportunity to deliver on social outcomes that arise from our infrastructure programs.
+One of the things we at Main Roads, together with our Transport Portfolio partners, remain focused on is the opportunity to deliver on social outcomes that arise from our infrastructure programs.
 A great example of that has been on the Bunbury Outer Ring Road through the Yaka Dandjoo Program, which literally means working together in Noongar language.

 Can you tell us more about the Yaka Dandjoo program and what it delivered?

 The program was formed to create meaningful career pathways for unemployed and job-ready participants.
 The focus was on young people, women, individuals older than 45 years and Aboriginal people.
 It was an initiative that was derived from a response to the impacts of COVID 19.
 As we near the end of construction of the Bunbury Outer Ring Road project, the final Yaka Dandjoo graduation and program wrap-up has taken place.
-Over the life of this program a total of 191 participants graduated across 13 cohorts, graduates are now ready to enter the industry and embark on new journeys.
+Over the life of this program a total of 191 participants graduated across 13 cohorts, and graduates are now ready to enter the industry and embark on new journeys.
 Around 54% of the graduates were female, around 60% were Aboriginal, 35% were youth and 24% were older than 45.
 The program has created a benchmark model that we will continue to use and are sharing with others that are interested.

 The Commissioner highlighted some significant road projects in his section but how much did Main Roads invest in the road network and local communities this year?